stereoDecor: Technical Rider & notes on lighting

 And now some more details:

-1. Two professional CD/USB media players - Pioneer (models are listed in order of preference) CDJ3000 / CDJ2000NXS2 / CDJ2000NXS / CDJ900NXS / XDJ1000 / XDJ700 / CDJ2000 / CDJ900 - in good working order, with a Firmware updated to the latest stable version.
+- Two professional CD/USB media players - Pioneer (models are listed in order of preference) CDJ3000 / CDJ2000NXS2 / CDJ2000NXS / CDJ900NXS / XDJ1000 / XDJ700 / CDJ2000 / CDJ900 - in good working order, with a Firmware updated to the latest stable version.
 Connected to the DJ mixer with both analogue and digital audio cables (if the mixer has a digital interface).
 Connected to each other and to the DJ mixer (via Network Switch if necessary) using Cat5E/Cat6 cables to enable Pro-DJ-Link functionality.
-Can be replaced by similar class players such as Denon Prime SC6000 / SC5000. connection diagram
+Can be replaced by similar class players such as Denon Prime SC6000 / SC5000.

-3. I beatmatch and mix in headphones entirely and do NOT require any DJ booth monitors, but most of the other DJs who are going to play the same night definitely rely on good monitoring speaker system.
-So, I recommend you to provide a set of DJ booth monitors in stereo: two full-range loudspeakers, in good working order (with all the drivers functioning), complemented with subwoofer(s) if necessary.
+- I beatmatch and mix in headphones entirely and do NOT require any DJ booth monitors, but most of the other DJs who are going to play the same night definitely rely on good monitoring speaker system.
+So, I would modestly recommend you to provide a set of DJ booth monitors in stereo: two full-range loudspeakers, in good working order (with all the drivers functioning), complemented with subwoofer(s) if necessary.
 Located to the left and right of the performer in close proximity (1-1.5 meters), pointing towards ears.
 Manufacturer brand and speaker type (active or passive) is at the discretion of your sound engineer.
 The monitoring speaker system should provide the DJ with high-quality sound and enough volume to mask the sound of the main PA system of the venue.
-It should be connected in such a way that its volume can be controlled from the DJ mixer from the maximum to total silence regardless of the main speakers volume and in a way that minimizes audio latency / audio lag, i.e. without using digital processors/controllers or digital mixers in the monitoring audio circuit (if possible).
-It is highly undesirable to have just one monitor speaker, in that case please position it on the left hand side of the DJ and make sure it can be easily repositioned to the right side on request (power socket available, audio cable can reach the location).
+It should be connected in such a way that its volume can be controlled from the DJ mixer from the maximum loudness to the total silence regardless of the main speakers volume and in a way that minimizes audio latency / audio lag, i.e. without using digital processors/controllers or digital mixers in the monitoring audio circuit (if possible).
+It is quite undesirable to have just one monitor speaker, in that case please position it on the left hand side of the DJ and make sure it can be easily repositioned to the right side on request of another DJs (the power socket available, audio cable can reach the location).

-5. The DJ table must be sturdy and resistant to vibration, must not be bouncing from footsteps and from dancing around it.
+- The DJ table must be sturdy and resistant to vibration, must not be bouncing from footsteps and from dancing around it.
 I don't need any extra space on the desk for the additional sound equipment like drum machines, effects processors, or laptops.
 My portable recorder is very compact (61 × 141 × 26 mm) and is easy to be fitted anywhere.

-6. Lighting of the working area is a must.
+- Lighting of the working area is a must.
 It is usually enough to have a couple of low-power table lights providing a steady, unblinking light (white or yellow), evenly illuminating the players and the mixer, so that all inscriptions on them are clearly readable.
 Monochromatic coloured lighting (clear green, blue, lilac, red light) looks cool, but is totally unsuitable as a work light.
 A bright light over the performer's head pointing vertically downwards or any light that strikes directly into the eyes is absolutely unacceptable.

 Useful notes on highlighting the artist: